diku-dk/libhip/README.md

 * Multi-body volume mesh generation, resulting in high-quality discretization, conforming and congruent shared interfaces, and accurate geometries

 ## Data Structure
-This repository consists of the following sections:
-- The [model_repository](https://github.com/diku-dk/libhip/tree/main/model_repository) folder contains all the research data belonging to 11 subjects: the clinical images, the segmentation label maps, the multi-body surface and volume meshes, and the finite element models.
+The [model_repository](https://github.com/diku-dk/libhip/tree/main/model_repository) folder contains all the research data belonging to 11 subjects: the clinical images, the segmentation label maps, the multi-body surface and volume meshes, and the finite element models.
 Detailed explanation of each research data is provided in the related folder.

 <p align="center">
 <img width="813" alt="Screenshot 2022-07-24 at 22 08 36" src="https://user-images.githubusercontent.com/45920627/180664049-89446fcb-bfa9-465f-a108-3e9cd917eec0.png">